INSTRUCTIONS for Unified Registration Statement (URS)

 NOTE: Some states require you to submit copies of all of your contracts with retained outside fundraising professionals.
 See the state-by-state listing in the Appendix.

 (C) List total management & general expenses for reporting year.
-Item #22C should be the same number appearing on line 14 of the IRS 990 (No 990EZ equivalent).
+Item #22C should be the same number appearing on line 25(c) of the IRS 990. (there is no equivalent on the 990EZ).

 (E) List total expenses for reporting year.
-Item #22E should be the same as the number that appears on line 17 of the IRS 990 (No 990EZ equivalent).
+Item #22E should be the same as the number that appears on line 18 of the IRS 990 (or on line 17 on the 990EZ).

 (F) Express fundraising expenses as a percentage of contributions raised (divide Item #22D by Item #22A).